GoogleCloudPlatform/community/tutorials/compute-quickstart.md

 sudo apt-get install mongodb
 ```

+When asked if you want to continue, type `Y`.

 ### Run the database

-The MongoDB service started when you installed it.
-You must stop it so you can
-change how it runs.
+The MongoDB service starts when you install it.
+You must stop it so that you can change how it runs:

 ```bash
 sudo service mongodb stop
 ```

-Create a directory for MongoDB and then run the MongoDB service in the
-background on port 80.
+Create a directory for MongoDB and then run the MongoDB service in the background on port 80.

 ```bash
 sudo mkdir $HOME/db